Welcome

 Forest Fires and EU Policy: Navigating the Smoke

-In recent years, Europe has experienced an alarming increase in forest fires, with devastating impacts on ecosystems, communities, and economies.
-From the record-breaking wildfires of 2022 to the yearly destruction of hundreds of thousands of hectares, it is clear that Europe’s forests are under threat.
-But how is the EU responding to this growing crisis?
+In recent years, Europe has witnessed an alarming increase in forest fires, with devastating consequences for ecosystems, communities and economies.
+From the record-breaking wildfires of 2022 to the annual destruction of hundreds of thousands of hectares, it is clear that Europe’s forests are facing an unprecedented threat.

 Crosswalking the EU Nature Restoration Regulation and the Kunming-Montreal Global Biodiversity Framework